QuantEcon/lecture-source-py/source/rst/pandas.rst

 Here you can imagine the indices ``0, 1, 2, 3`` as indexing four listed companies, and the values being daily returns on their shares

-Pandas ``Series`` are built on top of NumPy arrays, and support many similar operations
+Pandas ``Series`` are built on top of NumPy arrays and support many similar operations

 .. code-block:: python3